 The Illinois State Historic Preservation Office is required by the Illinois State Agency Historic Resources Preservation Act (20 ILCS 3420, as amended, 17 IAC 4180) to review all state funded, permitted or licensed undertakings for their effect on cultural resources.
-We have received information indicating that the referenced project will, under the state law cited above, require comments from our office and our comments follow.
-Should you have any contrary information, please contact our office at the number below.
+Pursuant to this, we have received information regarding the referenced project for our comment.